FoundationDB/fdb-kubernetes-operator/kubectl-fdb/Readme.md

 # Kubectl plugin for FDB on Kubernetes

-## Dependencies

-Currently the plugin requires the fdb [foundationDB client package](https://www.foundationdb.org/download).
-We are working on removing this dependency.

 ## Installation

 The `kubectl fdb plugin` is released as a binary as part of our release process.